ROSEN, LEADING INVESTOR COUNSEL, Encourages Late Stage Asset Management, LLC Investors to Secure Counsel Before Important Deadline in Securities Class Action

-WHY: Rosen Law Firm, a global investor rights law firm, announces to investors that a shareholder filed a class action on behalf of all purchasers of Pre-IPO shares through funds issued by Late Stage Asset Management, LLC between at least March 2019 and March 2023.
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of all purchasers of Pre-IPO shares through funds issued by Late Stage Asset Management, LLC between March 2019 and March 2023, both dates inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 30, 2024.

 WHAT TO DO NEXT: To join the Late Stage class action, go to https://rosenlegal.com/submit-form/?case_id=27548 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than September 30, 2024.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.